 To further substantiate these findings, we performed another test where we soaked every sock, then laid them out together, one sock normal and one inside out, for one hour.
 We then compared how each sock did with moisture management on their own, without the aid of the heat of a foot, and we were able to tell which socks sported superior technology.
 These tests, along with our extensive field testing, allowed us to collect the data and opinions.

-In this metric, we simply look at the wear and tear of each sock after about 30+ miles of use.
-We note areas of compaction and pilling.
-We also look to see which show potential signs of failure after this time period.
+To measure durability, we simply look at the wear and tear of each sock after about 30+ miles of use.
+We note areas of compaction and pilling, and look to see which show potential signs of failure after this time period.
 We also look at online reviews from other sites, simply to determine if there are any product issues that we missed, so we can confirm or retest these issues.
-In this metric, we also note the guarantee for each product to provide you with an overview of which sock will last, and which won't.
+We also note the guarantee for each product to provide you with an overview of which sock is likely to last and which won't.